f5devcentral/f5-agility-labs-nginx/docs/class5/module3/lab3/lab5.rst

 Steps:

     #.
-SSH to the Docker App Protect + Docker repo VM (feel free to use vscode on jump host if you find it easier to use than vim)
+From the docker vm, perform the below steps.
+We suggest using vscode for the below excercise, but feel free to use the tool of your choice.
     #.
 In the ``/home/ubuntu/lab-files`` directory, create a new folder ``arcadia-waf-policy``

         .. code-block:: bash